Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Some Analytical Results on the Singlets of the AKLT Tower Bond Algebras

-where the exhibited sums run as long as they stay within the OBC chain.
-To establish that these states are indeed in the common kernel, the only non-trivial case to check is the annihilation by $\ket{\dots}\bra{u_{13}}$, which is simple to see.
 Some remarks are in order.
 The above claim upper-bounds the dimension of the common kernel of $\{\Pi_{[j,j+2]} \}$ in OBC by $2L+2$, and the numerical study summarized in App.~\ref{subsec:OBCAKLT} [see Eq.~(\ref{eq:3sitekerneldim})] shows that this is in fact exact answer.
 However, we do not have a direct analytical argument other than noting that the count basically matches naive count of the states in the four AKLT towers in OBC, up to few states for certain system sizes.
-One challenge for the direct argument is that a given configuration may be connected to reference configurations by multiple paths (i.e., sequences of moves), and we have to assure the amplitude evaluated along each path is independent of the path.
+One challenge is that a given configuration may be connected to reference configurations by multiple paths (i.e., sequences of moves), and we have to assure the amplitude evaluated along each path is independent of the path.
 Specifically, Eqs.~(\ref{eq:-0}) and~(\ref{eq:++0}) contain a minus sign when relating the amplitudes, while Eq.~(\ref{eq:-+-}) contains a factor of $2$.
 While in the latter case we can see path independence by relating the factor of $2$ to the change in $N_0$ by $2$, tying this to the configuration property independent of the path taken, it is not clear how to do this in the former cases.
 We can nevertheless make the following simple observations.
 The states in the family i) have distinct $S^z_{\tot}$ taking values $-1,0,1,\dots,L-3,L-2$, while the states in the family ii) have distinct $S^z_{\tot}$ taking values $0,1,\dots,L-3,L-2$.
 All the moves considered preserve $S^z_{\tot}$, hence the amplitudes of states in these families with distinct $S^z_{\tot}$ should be independent.
 Furthermore, states in the families i) and ii) with the same $S^z_{\tot}$ cannot be connected by the moves in Eqs.~(\ref{eq:-0})-(\ref{eq:-+-}): Indeed, it is easy to see that these moves preserve the parity of the number of $+$'s to the right of the rightmost $-$.
 Hence, we do not need to worry about connections under such moves between any states in the families i) and ii), only about possible ``cycles'' involving only one such state at a time; we also still need to worry whether Eqs.~(\ref{eq:+-}) and (\ref{eq:0+0}) together with cycles may further constrain the amplitudes for the two families; again, we do not attempt full analytic proofs but are content with the obtained upper bound that agrees with the numerical results.
 In any case, the numerical study provides the definite answer for the size of the common kernel and its relation to the AKLT towers and any few extra states.
-Furthermore, knowing the kernel is not sufficient for knowing the full commutant of the algebra generated by $\Pi_{[j,j+2]}$.
-Since analytical arguments for the commutant are usually significantly more complicated than for the states in the kernel, we fully rely on the numerical determination of the commutant.